primus/primus/README.md

   to `1337` by default.
 - BrowserChannel is the only transformer that does not support cross domain connections.
-- SockJS and BrowserChannel are originally written in CoffeeScript which can make it harder to debug when their internals are failing.
+- BrowserChannel and SockJS are written in CoffeeScript and this can make debugging harder when their internals fail.
 - Engine.IO and SockJS do not ship their client-side library with their server side component.
 We're bundling a snapshot of these libraries inside of Primus.
   We will always be targeting the latest version of these transformers when we bundle the library.
+- lws only works on Linux and Mac OS X and only supports Node.js version 4 or above.
+- lws does not currently support HTTPS to WSS.
+To work around this limitation you can use a SSL terminating reverse proxy.

 ### Middleware